-The flu vaccine is offered free of charge on the NHS to people who are at risk, to ensure that they are protected against catching flu and developing serious complications.
+The flu vaccine is offered free of charge on the NHS to people who are at risk to ensure that they are protected against catching flu and developing serious complications.
 You are eligible to receive a free flu jab if you are aged 65 or over, pregnant, have certain medical conditions, live in a residential or nursing home, or are the main carer for an older or disabled person.
-A flu nasal spray is also available for children under five.
+A flu nasal spray is also available for children under five, you can find out more about this here.